RaiManish3/IITK-Search-Engine/README.md

 ## Running the program
 Follow the following steps to setup your own search-engine:
-   - create and update databases as defined in funtions in db_amend.py
+   - create and update databases as defined in funtions in db_amend.py .
+Use __python3__.
-   - run `python fillUsers.py` to generate a list of users with available homepages.
+   - run `python3 fillUsers.py` to generate a list of users with available homepages.
      - modify the year list according to your choice
    - then run `scrapy runspider crawler.py` to get the json file scrapedData.json
    - Now, with the data with us we need to create an index for it to be used in elasticsearch.
 I am using bulkAPI.
 So in this case insert_index.sh will do the thing.
 Simply run `bash insert_index.sh`